Learn something new every day More Info... by email

 The trochlear nerve, also referred to as the fourth cranial nerve, provides the nerve supply for the superior oblique.
 This nerve is different from other nerves in that it only supplies this one muscle.
 The trochlear nerve is named after the trochlea, a tendon whose name in Latin translates to "pulley."

 The superior oblique is responsible for rotating the eye in such a way that the eye is able to look downward, as toward the lower portion of the face, such as the mouth.
 The lateral rectus, another of the extraocular muscles, assists greatly in this movement, as it is the primary muscle responsible for abduction of the eye.
-The superior oblique also helps to provide visual stability by working to prevent vision from rotating while looking in an upward or downward position.
+This muscle also helps to provide visual stability by working to prevent vision from rotating while looking in an upward or downward position.

 Intorsion is caused by the superior oblique muscle.
 This means that this muscle rotates the eye toward the portion of the face known as the midline.
 This action is responsible for ensuring that vision is kept level, regardless of the position of the eye within the eye socket.